Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Do Rabbits Scream At Night?

-Rabbits can scream at any time, but it’s not common and is usually a sign of extreme distress or fear.
+Rabbits can scream anytime, but it’s not common and is usually a sign of extreme distress or fear.
 This could occur at night if a predator is nearby.

 What Sounds Do Rabbits Make When In Pain?